-The Bank manages country risk through the requirements of relevant internal policies and CBIRC <Country Risk Management Guideline>.
+The Bank manages country risk through the requirements of relevant internal policies and NFRA <Country Risk Management Measures>.
 The way the Bank manages country risk is set out in Group Country Risk Management Standard and its China Addendum.
 This includes a country risk rating system, where assessments are made independently of business decisions, and two levels of thresholds on transfer risk exposure.

 Country risk appetite thresholds on transfer risk exposure are first determined in accordance with the Group Risk Appetite Policy and its China Addendum and take into consideration the risk ratings of the countries.
 This is the maximum amount of transfer risk exposure permissible for each country as approved by the China BRMC.
-Transfer risk limits for core countries are set based on our strategic intent, country-specific business requirements as well as risk and reward considerations.
-Limits for all other countries are set based largely on the risk ratings of the countries.
+For the setting of country risk limits, the Bank adopts a model-based approach, using the country's T&C rating and export revenue as well as the DBS China's CET1 consumed by credit risk as key setting parameters to set country transfer risk limits.